 I spent hours with my wife roaming the streets at night taking photographs and drinking hot wine as the street lights bathed us in their dim flickering glow.
 It was perfect.

-During the day you can take a hike up Mount Srd (overlooking Dubrovnik) to catch one of the most epic sunsets of your life.
-Oh, and the apple pie served at the cable car cafe is well worth the extortionate price.
+You can catch one of the most epic sunsets of your life up Mount Srd, the best hike near Dubrovnik.
+And the apple pie served at the cable car cafe is well worth the extortionate price!

 If you are prepared to pay a pretty penny, taking a stroll around the top of the citadel walls is a solid option as well.
 Throw in the epic beaches to the north or south and you, my friends have your self one perfect destination to share with your partner.